vishvAsa/english/prose/hindu/sthAneshvaraH/teachers.md

 We as disciples will have our final success,
 if we can put Nagarjuna in one of those Guru-bubbles.
 For he seems to have rejected that also.

+## Shamkara Chaitanya Bharati
+Today, brother Aditya reminded me of an amazing story that I had completely forgotten about.
+This is about Shamkara Chaitanya Bharati, Bade Maharaj.

+There was a huge Shastrartha in Varanasi.
+All the best scholars from around India had gathered.
+And the debate unfolded.
+It was chaired by Jayendra Sarasvati himself.
+As the discussion continued, it became clear that no one was seriously defending the Buddhist Madhyamika philosophy.
+So the Shamkaracharya asked Bharati Swami to take the Madhyamika side.
+And the arguments followed.
+Everybody had to surrender.
+Later, Swamiji requested that he not be assigned to defend the Madhyamika position.